 The S.R.
-50 Standards Recommendations have been drafted by NSAI Technical Committees with representatives from Government Departments and Agencies, training providers, equipment manufacturers and suppliers, M&E consultants and most importantly, timer served plumbers.
+50 Standards Recommendations have been drafted by NSAI Technical Committees with representatives from Government Departments and Agencies, training providers, equipment manufacturers and suppliers, M&E consultants and most importantly, time served plumbers.

 - S.R.
 50-1, Building services - Code of practice – Part 1: Water based heating systems in dwellings

 - S.R.
 50-2, Building services - Code of practice - Part 2: Thermal solar systems